Guide to Residential Living

 Please note that residents can be documented for violating both the Courtesy and Quiet Hour Policies.

 For an environment especially conducive to study, quiet hall hours have been established.
 From 6:00 p.m. on Sundays until noon on Fridays and from midnight to noon on weekends, a quiet atmosphere is observed.
-In these areas, stereos, televisions, video games, etc. may only be played while room doors are fully closed and should not be heard outside of the room.
+In these areas, music players, stereos, televisions, video games, etc. may only be played while room doors are fully closed and should not be heard outside of the room.
 Group activities of any type are permitted only in student rooms and only if other residents are not disturbed.
 Any student who repeatedly violates these guidelines as outlined in the Quiet Hall Agreement will be asked to leave the quiet floor or hall.

 Students may only practice musical instruments in their room if the quiet and courtesy hour guidelines are adhered to (i.e. Instruments should not be audible in other residents’ rooms).
 Softer instruments may be played in the residence hall rooms.
 Some examples of these instruments include acoustic guitars, woodwind instruments, string instruments, etc. Electrical instruments may be played within student rooms only if earphones are used.
 The following instruments should not be played in student rooms: drums, horns, amplified instruments, electrical instruments without earphones, etc. These instruments can be played in the practice rooms available in the Swope Music Building.